Colonel Kathleen Swacina Scholarship

 - A statement explaining how the applicant meets the qualifying criteria of U.S. armed forces or AFCEA affiliation.

-Completed applications, including all supporting documentation, must be submitted by May 31, 2020.
+Completed applications, including all supporting documentation, must be submitted.
 Applications will not be accepted on the deadline date.